envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 A:: BFS

 Q:: What are the different ways in which we can implement DFS?
-A:: 1.Inorder Traversal
+A:: 1.
+Inorder Traversal
-2.Preorder Traversal
+2. Preorder Traversal
-3.Postorder Traversal
+3. Postorder Traversal
 ![types of traversals](https://media.geeksforgeeks.org/wp-content/uploads/20230623123129/traversal.png)

 Q:: What pseudocode or formula would you use to describe the inorder traversal (DFS)?